What you need to know about the Te Aho Ngārahu application process is outlined in the steps below.

 The panel will assess the applications against the priorities and evaluation criteria and will decide on a shortlist.

 We will email everyone once the final decisions are made on the applications.
-It may take up to 6 – 8 weeks from the time the round closes on 31 July 2019 for you to be informed about your application.
+It may take up to 6 – 8 weeks from the time the round for you to be informed about your application.

 Once an application is approved an advisor from the Te Reo Māori Group will work with you through the consultation phase.

-This phase involves establishing agreements between the storyteller and the Ministry of Education.
-The agreement sets out the expectations between the 2 parties.
+This phase involves establishing agreements between you, storyteller and us, the Ministry of Education.
+The agreement sets out the expectations between the two parties.
 Specifically it:

 - Allows the Ministry to use the story in the resource for a set period of time in exchange for a fee.